-- 3 areas identified are currently being assessed for feasibility (geotechnical assessment underway, with heritage and environmental assessments beginning soon);
+- 3 identified sites have recently been assessed for geotechnical feasibility, with heritage and environmental assessments underway.

-- Early geotechnical information recently received suggest poor ground conditions which is expected to limit development potential in Area 3.
-Currently awaiting more information to inform decisions moving forward on this site;
+- Early geotechnical information recently received suggest poor ground conditions which is expected to limit development potential in site 3.
+Currently awaiting more information to inform decisions moving forward on this site.

 - Evaluate Dredge Pond Phase II design to determine if it still fits with development in that area.

-- Lands Development Branch and City working on identifying existing vacant surveyed lots for potential development;
+- Lands Development Branch and the City are working on identifying existing vacant surveyed lots for potential development;

 - 2 lots currently identified have feasibility work commencing shortly;

 - Lands Development Branch in process of hiring GIS mapping expertise to assist in compiling the information spatially (both YG found areas and City’s list of potential lots to be developed).

 - Lands Development Branch and City working together to update the Land Development Protocol to better define roles and responsibilities and overall approach to land development in Dawson, understanding that the City is interested in taking on a larger role in the land development process;